Payday loans in the United States: Income

-Payday loans are marketed towards low-income households, because they can not provide collateral in order to obtain low interest loans, so they obtain high interest rate loans.
+Payday loans are marketed towards low-income individuals making them part of the larger "poverty industry" consisting of businesses that make money primarily from the poor.
+Without collateral, low income applicants will have trouble obtaining low interest loans and will sometimes reluctantly accept high interest rate loans.
 The study found payday lenders to target the young and the poor, especially those populations and low-income communities near military bases.
 The Consumer Financial Protection Bureau states that renters, and not homeowners, are more likely to use these loans.
 It also states that people who are married, disabled, separated or divorced are likely consumers.
 Payday loan rates are high relative to those of traditional banks and do not encourage savings or asset accumulation.
 This property will be exhausted in low-income groups.
 Many people do not know that the borrowers' higher interest rates are likely to send them into a "debt spiral" where the borrower must constantly renew.

 A 2012 study by Pew Charitable research found that the majority of payday loans were taken out to bridge the gap of everyday expenses rather than for unexpected emergencies.
 The study found that 69% of payday loans are borrowed for recurring expenses, 16% were attributed to unexpected emergencies, 8% for special purchases, and 2% for other expenses.